Should You Really Be A/B Testing?

 A/B (or multivariate) testing is a widely adopted optimization technique used by marketers and technologists which purpose is to fine-tune a digital property (web page, email, etc.) to produce the best possible outcomes.
 It’s a data-driven approach to ensuring well-informed decisions are being made.
 From design and calls-to-action, to headline copy and product photography, there’s endless ways to leverage A/B testing.

 Conducting A/B tests allows brands to put variations of the same web page head to head to help determine which is the highest performing.
-Whether that be conversion rate, engagement, or any other test parameter pertinent to your business, the goal is implementing incremental improvements through data analysis.
+Whether it is conversion rate, engagement, or any other test parameter pertinent to your business, the goal is implementing incremental improvements through data analysis and hypothesis.

-This testing is not just for the major players with a ton of traffic.
-With modern software, smaller players with a reasonable amount of traffic are still able to conduct tests.
+A/B testing is not just for the major brands with tons of traffic.
+With off-the-shelf software, smaller players with a reasonable amount of traffic are still able to conduct useful tests.
 This said, the more traffic available, the more statistically significant the results will be.

 Let’s see if A/B testing is the right fit for you.

-In short, it’s validating a hypothesis you’ve made about an aspect of your design or digital marketing tactics.
-There’s two or more parts to any A/B/n test; version ‘A’, version ‘B’, and maybe other versions.
+A/B testing work by validating (or invalidating) a hypothesis you’ve made about an aspect of your design or digital marketing tactics.
 Here’s the anatomy: